Skip to main content

 PostgreSQL Cloud Options

-• AWS RDS for PostgreSQL / Aurora PostgreSQL — The enterprise standard.
+• AWS RDS for PostgreSQL / Aurora PostgreSQL — Enterprise standard.
 Aurora offers 5x throughput over standard PostgreSQL with automatic storage scaling.

 • Supabase — "Firebase alternative" built on PostgreSQL.
 Gives you auth, real-time subscriptions, edge functions, and a REST API out of the box.
 Phenomenal developer experience.